Suggested

 Hamlet

-is the significance of the classical references in Hamlet, II.2
+of the classical references in Hamlet, II.2 (Dido, Aeneas, Priam,

-this material in much the same way you would evaluate Theseus’s decision
+much the same way you would evaluate Theseus’s decision not to select

-not to select certain plays for the evening entertainment at his wedding
+certain plays for the evening entertainment at his wedding celebration in

 It will be helpful to read Dr. Johnson’s essay on Shakespeare if you